bromotdi/bee-algorithm-for-traveling-salesman-problem/README.md

-# Artificial Bee Colony algorithm to solve the Traveling Salesman Problem written in Python.
+# Artificial Bee Colony algorithm to solve the Traveling Salesman Problem written in Python

 ## Bee Algorithm